jonfryd/ImageClustering/README.md

 classification using a fast implementation of a self-organizing map for clustering based on [research done at Inria](http://somlib.gforge.inria.fr/).

 The code comes with a couple of nifty features such as multi-threaded processing and distributing work over the network to different nodes.
-Also, it has a basic Swing UI:
+Also, it has a crude Swing UI:

 <img src="ui4.png" alt="ImageClustering Swing UI" width="694" height="422"/>